-It doesn’t feel good-by no means, it hurts, and it’s hard, but he is teaching us something, and he wants us to draw closer to him through them.
+It doesn’t feel good by any means, it hurts, and it’s hard, but he is teaching us something, and he wants us to draw closer to him through them.

-As my Pastor stated, “Only in the Storms of life, can we fully see Jesus’ sustaining mercy.
+As my Pastor stated, “Only in the Storms of life, can we fully see Jesus’ sustaining mercy?

 But he said to me, “My Grace is sufficient for you, for my power is made perfect in weakness.”
 (2 Corinthians 12:9).

 Some things we will only understand, while we are going through, the most difficult of times.

 When we need God the most, why does it feel like, he’s hundreds of miles away from us?

-Friends let me speak truth to your heart
+Friends let me speak truth to your heart.